 Let’s be honest, if you saw the Rialto in the state above, you would run the other direction.
 Most did.
 The corners of the roof were caving in, there was one string of fluorescent lights tied together and draped across the main space, and it was stuffed with old office and construction materials.
 I walked in, through the entrance of the warehouse next door that is now Hidden Springs because the Rialto had no front doors, and through multiple unlit thresholds reminiscent of a number of horror flicks, and immediately started envisioning all the possibilities for the space and a floor plan that is almost what it became during our renovations.
-Each day we are focused entirely on the grind of running a small business with big ambitions, so taking a moment to look back at how far we have come as a business, a family, and this beautiful space, is gratifying.
+Each day, I am focused entirely on the grind of running a small business with big ambitions, so taking a moment to look back at how far I have come as a business with this beautiful space, is gratifying.

-We signed the largest stack of closing documents I have ever seen in October of 2013 but the same morning, roofing materials were already being delivered and the damaged roof removed.
+I signed the largest stack of closing documents I have ever seen in October of 2013 but the same morning, roofing materials were already being delivered and the damaged roof removed.
 There were at least 5 places where water was literally pouring into the building with buckets scattered through the attic and upper rooms.
-The first week we owned the Rialto, the patched tar roof was replaced with a mechanically fastened, white vinyl, TPO surface.
+The first week, the patched tar roof was replaced with a mechanically fastened, white vinyl, TPO surface.
 If we didn’t waterproof the structure immediately, everything inside would be lost.

-Every time we had visited the site, it was hard to even walk through due to the amount of stuff being stored inside and I asked the current tenant if they were really going to have it emptied by the closing day the week before.
+Every time I had visited the site, it was hard to even walk through due to the amount of stuff being stored inside and I asked the current tenant if they were really going to have it emptied by the closing day the week before.
 3 days before.
 The day before.
-In the rubble, we recognized a row of theater seats and asked for them to stay with the building.
-The tenant argued and made me believe they would be cleared with the other contents, until we arrived after the closing and the building was empty, except for the row of theater seats.
-George and I sat in the seats staring at the arch, pretty quiet, somewhat in disbelief of the journey we had just signed up for.
+In the rubble, I recognized a row of theater seats and asked for them to stay with the building.
+The tenant argued and made me believe they would be cleared with the other contents, until I arrived after the closing and the building was empty, except for the row of theater seats.
+I sat in the seats staring at the arch, pretty quiet, somewhat in disbelief of the journey I had just signed up for.

 The primary focus of renovations was to add lights, bathrooms, walls, and basic fixtures, therefore many items on our punch list have only recently been completed or are still in the works.
 In April 2016 the building got AC in the main spaces for the first time in its 92 year history!
 The original, 1924 water pump and valve for the fire sprinkler system, received a red makeover but just for decoration, as the old pump is now out of commission and replaced by a newer version about 1/10th of the size.
 2017 has some fun projects in the works as we close out a grant received by the Hillsborough County Historic Preservation Challenge Grant Program but I will keep a lid on them until they are in.